 Wunderlist: Keep projects and personal todo lists and info.
 This is slowly being phased out by an online tool (more soon…).

 Xcode and golang: development tools.
-I do most of the coding on the tool below or on VIM, though.
+I do most of the coding on the tool below, though.

 Sublime Text: One of the best coding text editors out there.
 Customizable, and powerful.